Are Coding Bootcamps Worth It?

 Focus on modern languages and frameworks.
-These programs tend to have an edge over traditional college programs in one important area: flexibility.
+These coding bootcamps tend to have an edge over traditional college programs in one important area: flexibility.
 They tend to adjust their curricula often to ensure students are getting the most up-to-date education possible.

 Immersive environment.
 These programs are laser-focused on getting you up and running as a Developer.

 Networking opportunities.
-Intensive web development programs can help you begin to build out your professional network as you begin pursuing your new career.
+Intensive coding bootcamps can help you begin to build out your professional network as you begin pursuing your new career.

 And here are some of the cons of attending a coding bootcamp:

 Cost.
 Although coding bootcamp tuition is definitely less financially imposing than a four-year college degree or diploma, some people will still struggle with the expense.
 And if you want to enrol in a full-time coding bootcamp, it will be very difficult to work at the same time.
 And many aren’t eligible for Pell Grants or federal loans.

 They require a time commitment.
 The average coding bootcamp is about 16 weeks, and it could potentially take longer for those who want to master full-stack web development, for instance.
 That doesn’t seem like much when you consider that you’re coming out with a totally new skillset, but it’s still a significant commitment to make.
 And again, it’s also a long time to be out of work or working only part-time.
 Prepare to give up some evenings and weekends for homework, too.

 Not all coding bootcamps are created equal.
 Make sure you do your research and due diligence before making a commitment.
 Take a look through different curricula and gather as much information as possible about the coding bootcamp before you start to make sure it will get you where you need to go.